 Peter is our primary C++ guru on the entos software project.
 Peter did his PhD in my group, before doing a postdoc position in Southampton with Prof Graeme Day.
 He looks after software engineering and method implementation for specific industrial goals in the entos package.

 Zack is working on developing our work on the Unsöld approximation in DFT into usable functionals, and fast implementation of them in the entos project.
 He is funded through the TMCS CDT.

 Callum is working on the coupled electron-vibration problem, in particular working on the theory of mixed fermion/boson coupled cluster.
 Callum is funded through the TMCS CDT.

 Tim is currently working on the use of Unsöld-type approximations to make a novel class of correlation density functionals.
 He is also doing great stuff looking after entos.
 Tim is funded through the TMCS CDT.

 TMCS project students

-We’ll be welcoming more TMCS project students (Callum Bungey and Thomas Fay) in a few weeks.
+We’ll be welcoming more TMCS project students around Easter.

 Currently Chris Haggard and Oliver Feighan are working in the group on undergraduate projects.
 Chris is working on understanding how nuclear-electronic molecular orbital theories capture correlations through broken-symmetry mean-field wavefunctions; and Oliver is working on methods to generate superb initial guess wavefunctions for SCF calculations on transition-metal complexes.